-SOP 3.5.9 SOP 3.5.9 - Firefighting with Rural/Urban Interface Environments Version: Issue Date: Review Date: Accountable Position: Line on the line of Mile on Drive to d 2.0 Sept 18 Sept 20 Uncontrolled When Printed
+SOP 3.5.9 - Firefighting with Rural/Urban Interface Environments Version: Issue Date: Review Date: Accountable Position: Line and the district of the second stand 2.0 Sept 18 Sept 20 Uncontrollea When Printea

 Safeguarding Strategy: Employed when even defensive operations are deemed unsafe due to catastrophic fire conditions.
 During a safeguarding strategy, firefighters' actions are limited to a WARN, MOVE and PROTECT any persons who are under direct fire threat.